1. How is the membership of ICCOREIS determined?

 3. What process should the school follow if a parent contacts it with SRE concerns?

 Contact the SRE Coordinator or relevant authorising agent for follow-up.
+Each provider has a complaints procedure on their website.

 4. Can a school allow an SRE provider to offer SRE to all students under the banner of Personal Development or multi-faith religion?